pezra/filequeue/README.md

+## FileQueue
-## FileQueue is a simple file based queue written in Ruby that uses the Ruby @File@ class in standard library to push and pop items into a queue.
+...is a simple file based queue written in Ruby that uses the Ruby `File` class in standard library to push and pop items into a queue.

 Originally written by [daddz](http://www.github.com/daddz) and found in [this gist](https://gist.github.com/352509).
 Thanks, daddz!